MScaramuzzi/Soil-Consumption-Ontology/index.md

 | CQ3 | What metric describes the indicator? |
 | CQ4 | What is the organization that provided the place's code  |
 | CQ5 | What are  the indicators inside a collection? |

+ **Table 1** - *Competency Questions used for modeling the ontology*

+*By analyzing these CQs and many others like them, we were able to extrapolate a snapshot of the world that this domain was describing, and we used it to generate our classes in a way that matched to that precise pictures.
+We tried to represent the semantic connections between the various entities that populate this domain and give them their actual meaning as it was intended.*

 ### 3.2 Ontology Description